 HALLOWEEN WITH A SIX MONTH OLD

 You’ve hit peak maternity leave and you’ve got this parenting thing down.
-All babies around this age basically look like pumpkins, so the time is ripe to dress them as actual pumpkins for a cheeky daytime Halloween party orchestrated by whichever one of your new mum friends is the biggest show-off on social media.
+All babies around this age basically look like pumpkins, so the time is ripe to dress them as actual pumpkins for a cheeky daytime Halloween party orchestrated by whichever one of your new mum friends is the biggest Instagram show-off.

 Secretly, at least five of the seven mums in attendance hate Halloween and really can’t be arsed with this but have gone along with it anyway because they don’t want to seem like killjoys.
 Most of the afternoon will be spent trying to get the babies to all be awake and not crying at the same time so that they can pose in their silly and now sick-smeared outfits.
 The remaining seven minutes will be spent inhaling prosecco at an alarming rate and trying to emphasise to your new chums that you did actually used to be fun by telling them about that time you got groped by Darth Vader at a warehouse party.